 14.3.1 Threatening, Intimidating, or Harassing.
 Public employees may be subject to or may engage in threats or intimidation.
-Arizona Revised Statute § 13-1202(A)(1) prohibits threatening and intimidating by word or conduct to cause physical injury to another person or serious damage to the property of another.
 Arizona Revised Statutes § 13-1202 (A)(2) prohibits threatening or intimidating by word or conduct to cause, or in reckless disregard to causing, "serious public inconvenience," which includes "evacuation of a building, place of assembly or transportation facility."